Skip to main content

 What I Learned

 The biggest lesson was that architecture matters more than any individual signal.
 No single strategy worked all the time, but the system for choosing between them did.
-The pivot-based risk/reward filter was the most important design decision — it kept losses contained even when the directional read was wrong.
-And the regime throttle, while simple, had an outsized effect on drawdown control by reducing exposure before conditions fully deteriorated.
+The pivot-based risk/reward filter was the most important design decision; it kept losses contained even when the directional read was wrong.
+The regime throttle, while simple, had an outsized effect on drawdown control by reducing exposure before conditions fully deteriorated.